Argyroxiphium sandwicense subsp. macrocephalum

-Argyroxiphium sandwicense subsp. macrocephalum, the east Maui silversword or Haleakala silversword, is a rare plant, part of the family Asteraceae.
+Argyroxiphium sandwicense subsp. macrocephalum, the east Maui silversword or Haleakalā silversword, is a rare plant, part of the family Asteraceae.
 The silversword in general is referred to as ʻāhinahina in Hawaiian (literally, "very gray").

 Distribution

-The Haleakala silversword is found on the island of Maui at elevations above 2100 m on the dormant Haleakalā volcano—on the summit depression, the rim summits, and surrounding slopes—in Haleakalā National Park.
+The Haleakalā silversword is found on the island of Maui at elevations above 2100 m on the dormant Haleakalā volcano—on the summit depression, the rim summits, and surrounding slopes—in Haleakalā National Park.